 FBWT includes amounts deposited in a Treasury General Account (TGA) bank for which the agency has a confirmed deposit ticket.
 Deposits made but not confirmed should be recorded as Undeposited Collections and reported on the Balance Sheet in Cash and Other Monetary Assets.
 Disbursements not confirmed (Disbursements in Transit) by the last day of the month should not reduce FBWT balances nor be considered an outlay until the payments are processed.
-They should be reported as Disbursements in Transit.
-For additional information, refer to Treasury Financial Manual (TFM) Volume 1, Part 2, Chapter 3300, Statement of Transactions (Fiscal Services 224) Reporting by Agencies for which the Treasury Disburses and TFM Volume I, Part 2, Chapter 3400, Accounting for and Reporting on Cash and Investments Held Outside of the U.S. Treasury.
+They should be reported as Disbursements in Transit39.

-The proper reporting of Intragovernmental Payment and Collection (IPAC) transactions at fiscal year-end can be found in TFM Volume I, Part 6, Chapter 4000, Intragovernmental Payment and Collection (IPAC) System, Section 4030.30.
-Information relating to FBWT under Continuing Resolution Authority is available on the USSGL website at: http://www.fiscal.treasury.gov/fsreports/ref/ussgl/ussgl_home.htm.
-(Appropriations Provided by a Continuing Resolution).
+The proper reporting of Intragovernmental Payment and Collection (IPAC) transactions at fiscal year-end can be found in TFM Volume I, Part 6, Chapter 4000, Intragovernmental Payment and Collection (IPAC) System, Section 4030.3040.

 Title 31 U.S.C. § 3513 states that the Secretary of the Treasury must prepare reports on the financial operations of the U.S. Government.
 Each executive agency must provide reports and information about its financial condition and operations to the Secretary of the Treasury as the Secretary may require.
-Therefore, Treasury requires that agencies reconcile their FBWT accounts on a regular and recurring basis to assure the integrity and accuracy of their internal and Government-wide financial report data.
-Reconciling procedures can be found on the http://www.fiscal.treasury.gov/fsreports/rpt/fundBal/reconcil_proced.htm website.
-Additional information can be found in TFM Volume I, Part 2, Chapter 5100, Section 5135.
+Therefore, Treasury requires that agencies reconcile their FBWT accounts on a regular and recurring basis to assure the integrity and accuracy of their internal and Government-wide financial report data41.